 This detailed planning document provides an overview of the school project I undertook for LSC 530, Texts and E-Tools for Tots and Teens, at the University of Rhode Island.
-For this project I “genrefied” the high school library at Montachusett Regional Vocational Technical School (Monty Tech) in Fitchburg, MA.
+For this project I “genrefied” a high school library in Massachusetts.
 “Genrefying” has been a topic that has interested me for many years; however, a project of this magnitude is hard to complete without dedicated and focused staff time.
 When LSC 530 students were given the choice to choose a school or community project, I knew this would be the perfect opportunity to merge theory with practice, applying the concepts and Learning Outcomes of the course to create something that would benefit thousands of high school students in the years to come.

 Texts and E-Tools for Tots and Teens focused on how media, of all types, impacts babies, children, and teens.
 For this project, teens and their relationship to young adult (YA) books was considered, specifically how a library’s fiction collection could be arranged so that teens can find books that meet their definition of “quality.”
 “Genrefying” means organizing books by subject, category, or genre so that patrons can find materials that interest them easier.
 Related to the BISAC method, or the Book Industry Standards and Communication, in which customers at bookstores or patrons at libraries browse books by category or subject title rather than by the Dewey Decimal System, it is an ideal way of organizing materials for people who are looking for a type of book rather than a specific title or author.
 By genrefying a high school library it helps teens find quality titles they may have never thought of trying.
 As Jack Martin, director of the Providence Public Library said, the best people to judge quality teen literature are the teens who are reading them (Hobbs, LSC530 Texts and Tools for Children and Youth, April 9, 2014).
 This helps librarians become more informed gatekeepers, aware of what their teen patrons want to read and developing the collection based on those needs.
 Instead of librarians being the judge of “high art” or “quality” literature, deeming what teens should be reading rather than what they actually want to read, shouldn’t librarians consider, “the form of a work and the enjoyment it brings,”(Verschoor, 2011)?
 Through genrefying the collection, it allows librarians to observe teens and the genres they flock to, it also specifies circulation statistics by showing what genres receive the most and least checkouts.
 Instead of purchasing books that you think your patrons will like, why not start ordering books you know teens will love!